rpbenatti/Data-Science/README.md

 ## Welcome to my place where I am currently enjoying the Data Science world!

-While taking the Data Science course, I had developed some Jupyter notebooks by end of each modules.
+During the period of July to November 2019, I am taking a Data Science course at <a href="https://br.digitalhouse.com/">Digital House do Brasil</a>, where I have been developing some Jupyter notebooks by end of each module.
 Please check them below.

 **Exploratory Data Analysis (EDA)** - Introduction course where I have learned and practice the basics of Pandas to explore some datasets using python and some libraries.
 Here we had our fisrt challenging exercise: